biosimulations/biosimulations/docs/users/publishing-projects.md

 ## User accounts for owning projects

 No login is required to access BioSimulations.
 However, users must have an account to manage projects.
 This allows for proper crediting of authors, and it allows authors to manage and edit their projects.
-BioSimulations provides a free account for users who wish to publish and manage projects.
+These accounts are available for free.

 !!!note
     User accounts are under development.
-If you are interested in submitting a project to BioSimulations, please contact us at info@biosimulations.org.
+If you are interested in an account, please contact us at info@biosimulations.org.

 ## Privately sharing resources with colleagues, peer reviewers, and editors before publication

 ![share-button](./images/share.png){align=right}

-Before publishing a simulation run, you can share the run privately by providing colleagues the URL of the simulation run on runBioSimulations.org.
+Before publishing a simulation run, you can share the run privately by providing colleagues the URL of the simulation run on [https://run.biosimulations.org](https://run.biosimulations.org).
 This link can be retrieved by clicking on the "Share" button in the simulation run view page.